noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

   - you create isolation via file system layers
   - provides the best utilization of the underlying hardware
     - you can share OS libraries and software, or isolate them

+### container security

+- risk process frameworks
+  - ISO 31000: risk management
+- risk mitigation
+- risk assessment
+  - confidentiality: its all about segregation of communication
+    - container to container
+    - process to process
+    - container to outside
+  - access
+    - Who/When/Where
+    - Logging
+    - Start/Stop
+    - Content of the container image
+  - integrity
+  - availability
+    - Resource Usage
+    - Noisy Neighbor effect: in multitenant systems with shared resources, the activity of one tenant can negatively impact another tenant's share of resources

 ## microservices